The shag cut is back as medium shags!

-It’s stunning what a medium shag can do to your hair.
+It’s stunning what a ‘medium shaggy hair’ look can do to your appearance.
 It can add volume and make it look healthier than ever.
 Consult your hairstylist to find out which one will work best for you.
-Which medium shag hairstyle do you want to opt for?
+Which one of the medium shaggy hairstyles do you want to opt for?
 Comment below and let me know!

 - Should You Get Bangs?
 The Truth!

 - 30 Stunning Hairstyles For Diamond Faces

 - 20 Stunning Short Hairstyles For Round Faces